jonathanlsn/Web-programmation/README.md

 The Articles tab allows you to display all the categories of articles already present on the site.
 You can add articles, thanks to the Add an article tab.

+We choose to unable delete articles because this is not link with the project aim.

 ### How to access the site?
 The web page is on a local server: http://localhost:8000/